 Philippa Velija’s research explores gender relations in sport.

-Following a successful first year, our second series of seminars will run across the 2019/20 academic year.
 Find out more about all scheduled seminars on our Eventbrite page and follow us on Twitter for updates.

 Back to top